Aceinna/docs_openrtk/tutorial/IMU/DataAcquisition.rst

     :maxdepth: 1

 OpenIMU makes data-acquision simple by reducing the steps required to get high-quality, inertial sensor data.
-Sensor drivers, filtering, and calibration are handled without the need for additional effort.
+Sensor drivers, filtering, and calibration are handled without the need for additional user input.

-*TaskDataAcqusition* calls the routines that acquire sensor measurements, filter the data, and apply calibration.
-Upon completion of these steps, the task calls the following:
+The main routine controlling sensor sampling and processing is *TaskDataAcqusition*.
+This task calls the routines that acquire sensor measurements, filter the data, and apply calibration.
+In particular, the task calls the following, which provides functions to acquire sensor data:

 ::

     inertialAndPositionDataProcessing(dacqRate);

-which provides functions to acquire sensor data.
+After completion of the sensor processing steps, it then calls the algorithm that operates on sensor readings to create processed output.

 Filtering and Calibration of Sensor Data
 =========================================

 The OpenIMU platform samples accelerometer and rate-sensor data at 800 Hz.
-This data is then filtered using an 800 Hz low-pass Butterworth filter with a 50 Hz cutoff frequency.
+This data is then filtered using a digital 800 Hz low-pass Butterworth filter with a 50 Hz cutoff frequency.
 This step is done to mitigate aliasing issues related to down-sampling of the data.
-After this, additional filtering (if desired) is performed followed by application of the calibration to the data.
+After this, additional filtering (if desired) can be performed.
+Finally, the calibration is applied to the sensor data.

 **Filtering**:

-Several built-in filters are available to the user to provide additional filtering.
+Several built-in digital filters are available to the user to provide additional filtering.
 In particular, a selection of second-order Butterworth low-pass filters are provided.
 Butterworth filters were chosen for their maximally flat passband and straight-forward frequency responses.
 Available cutoff-frequencies are:

     * 50 Hz
     * 40 Hz